Multiscale Methods for Discretized Continuous Optimization: Convergence and Cost Analysis

 To analyze multiscale method convergence, we first establish bounds on discretizing Lipschitz functions and approximating them with linear interpolations.
-We focus on solving the discretized problem \cref{eq-scale-s-discretized-problem} in one dimension with any algorithm that achieves iterate convergence at the rate specified in \cref{def-iterate-convergence}.
+Throughout, we solve the discretized problem \cref{eq-scale-s-discretized-problem} in one dimension with any algorithm that achieves iterate convergence at the rate specified in \cref{def-iterate-convergence}.

 The following lemma provides the foundation for analyzing linear interpolations of Lipschitz functions and, ultimately, our multiscale algorithm.

 \begin{lemma}[Lipschitz Function Interpolation] \hypertarget{lem-lipschitz-interpolation}{} Let \(f:\mathbb{R}^N \to \mathbb{R}\) be \(\lipschitz{f}\)-Lipschitz.
 For all \(a,b\in \mathbb{R}^N\) and \(\lambda_1,\lambda_2\ge0\), $\lambda_1+\lambda_2=1$, the error between \(f\) evaluated at a convex combination of \(a\) and \(b\) and the linear interpolation of $f(a)$ and $f(b)$ satisfies